FairadayDream/Auto-npm-i-upon-cd/README.md

 OR
 ` nano ~/.zshrc` (mac)

-2. Insert: the script provided in the script file on github
+2. Insert: the script provided in the script file in this repo

 3. then on keyboard press ` ^ x ` and then press `Y` and  `enter`